hri-ironlab/Babble/README.md

 > *An F-formation arises whenever two or more people sustain a spatial and orientational relationship in which the space between them is one to which they have equal, direct, and exclusive access.*
 > [A. Kendon, 1990]

 The Babble dataset consists of a 35-minute recording of conversational interactions between 7 individuals with precisely recorded head and body positions and orientations via the Vicon motion-tracking system and a portion of it is labeled F-formations from two annotators.
 Babble dataset has a total of 3481 frames with 3 photos assigned to each frame.
+The Babble dataset is currently available only for researchers and none commercial purposes.

 ### Citing Babble Dataset